JianingXi/mCGfinder/README.md

 the default configures, please run `./demo_mCGfinder.m` and then the result file will be saved in the directory `./output/` as `./output/Result.mat`.

-If you want to analyze a user-specific data, the sample-gene mutation binary matrix, the sample names and the gene symbols of the samples must be provided.
-These three variable are then saved to be MATLAB variables 'mutation_data' (binary matrix), 'sample_names' and 'gene_names' in the `./data` directoryas as the demo data.
-Then update the variable 'dir_data' in file `./demo_mCGfinder.m` with the directory of the new ".mat" data file.
+If you want to analyze a user-specific data, the mutation binary matrix (samples x genes), the sample names and the gene symbols of the samples must be provided.
+Save the three variables as 'mutation_mat', 'sample_id' and 'gene_id_symbol'  as the demo data file in the `./data` directory .
+Then update the string variable 'dir_data' in file `./demo_mCGfinder.m` with the directory of the new data file.

 The configurations of mCGfindercan be changed in script file `./demo_mCGfinder.m`, and the discriptions of these parameters are provided below: